A new blog series is here

 The March of Dimes’ history is lengthy.
 Since 1938 we have been working tirelessly to improve the health of babies and children.
 President Franklin Delano Roosevelt (FDR) founded the March of Dimes to defeat polio, a crippling disease that afflicted him.
 Success came in the form of a vaccine which protects children from polio to this day.
 FDR was an outstanding advocate for the disabled, and knew all too well how a disability affects not only an individual, but also his/her family and society.

 After polio, the March of Dimes went on to fund some of the greatest medical advances of the 20th century.
 In fact, our work has been recognized with 13 Nobel Prizes (that could be its own blog series!).
 But I digress…The point is that inherent in the March of Dimes is the goal to help babies and children live healthier lives.
 So, helping parents find resources for their children when things go wrong fits right in with our mission.

 My kids are both in their 20’s now, and I have to say I would not trade in this journey for the world.
-My special needs baby girl is a recent college graduate (looking for her first job), and despite the fact that she may always experience more bumps in her road than the “typical kid,” she has done remarkably well.
+My special needs baby girl is a college graduate and despite the fact that she may always experience more bumps in her road than the “typical kid,” she has done remarkably well.
 She also sends a message to all parents with kids with “issues” to focus on their children’s gifts and strengths, and in time, you will see that they will blossom to be the best they can be.
 Never say never!

 So, stay tuned for the upcoming series Delays and disabilities – how to get help for your child.
-It will appear every Wednesday for the next few months.
+It will appear every Wednesday.
 We will love to hear your comments and input!